Surgical Procedures: Penectomy to Treat Penile Cancer

 Penile cancer spreads to other parts of the body through the tissue, lymph and blood systems.
 Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
 For penile cancer, providers use the American Joint Committee on Cancer TNM staging system, which will provide your healthcare team with information on the extent of the tumor (T), spread to the lymph nodes (N) and distant metastasis (spread) (M).
 The TNM values are then combined to determine a stage of I through IV.

 What is a penectomy and how is it performed?

 Men with penile cancer may be treated with surgery.
 In certain situations, removal of the penis (called penectomy), in part or in whole, may be recommended.
 In some cases, the scrotum and lymph nodes will also be removed.

 - Partial Penectomy: Removal of the end of the penis, leaving the shaft intact.

 - Total Penectomy: Removal of the entire penis, with the creation of a urinary opening between the scrotum and anus- perineal urethrostomy.

 - Emasculation: Removal of the penis and testicles.
 Typically, this is used to treat advanced cancers.

-- Lymph Node Removal: In some cases lymph nodes may need to be removed; typically this is reserved for deep tissue invasion.
+- Lymph Node Removal: In some cases, lymph nodes may need to be removed; typically this is reserved for deep tissue invasion.

 - Sentinel Lymph Node Removal: It may be necessary to remove a lymph node, called the sentinel node.
-During the procedure, a special dye or radioactive substance is used and injected near the cancerous tumor; the first lymph node to be seen with dye is removed for evaluation.
+During the procedure, a special dye or radioactive substance is injected near the cancerous tumor; the first lymph node to be seen with dye is removed for evaluation.
 If there is cancer, then additional lymph nodes will be removed.
 If no cancer is present, further lymph node removal is not needed.

 - Inguinal Lymph Node Removal: Through an incision made in the groin, inguinal lymph nodes are removed.